Veronika-chenko/goit-react-hw-08-phonebook/README.md

-## Contact Book React App ##
+## Contact Book React App

 **Description:**

-A simple phonebook connected to Swagger backend API - you can register, log in, add, remove or filter contacts, log out.
-I found out React core concepts and React environment
+A simple contact book connected to backend API.
+Users can register, log in, add, edit, remove or filter contacts, log out.

 **Technologies used:**

 **Base:**

 - React to create user interface elements
 - Redux-toolkit to write the Redux state management logic
 - React-redux to communicate the store with the components